Cutting the Scotogenic loop: Adding flavor to Dark Matter: Model set-up

 The matrices $\mathcal{M}_{GA}$ and $\mathcal{M}_{G^{\pm}H^{\pm}}$ both have one vanishing eigenvalue (i.e., these are rank-1 matrices) corresponding to the neutral and charged Goldstone bosons corresponding to the $Z$ and $W^{\pm}$ gauge bosons, respectively.
 After diagonalization, the mass spectrum of the physical particles becomes:

 We identify $H_1$ as the SM like Higgs and take its mass $125.25 \pm 0.17$ GeV~\cite{ParticleDataGroup:2022pth} throughout the whole discussion.
 From Eqs.~\eqref{eq:mass_eq} and \eqref{eq:coupl}, it becomes evident that the masses of the scalars are exclusively determined by the VEVs and the quartic $\lambda$ couplings.
-Since the $\lambda$s are constrained by the perturbativity condition Eq.~\eqref{eq:perturbcn}, it imposes a theoretical upper limit $m_{\rm{scalar}} \approx \lambda_i v \approx \sqrt{4 \pi} \times 246/\sqrt{2}\, \rm{GeV} \lsim 600$ GeV on all scalar masses.
-This implies that the DM mass in our model has an upper bound $\lesssim 600$ GeV\footnote{Even if DM is fermionic, this upper limit on its mass still applies as the DM has to the lightest particle in the dark sector.
+Since the $\lambda$s are constrained by the perturbativity condition Eq.~\eqref{eq:perturbcn}, it imposes a theoretical upper limit $m_{\rm{scalar}} \approx \lambda_i v \approx \sqrt{4 \pi} \times 246/\sqrt{2}\, \rm{GeV} \lsim 600$ GeV on all scalar masses\footnote{This limit exists in our model because we have broken the $A_4$ symmetry only spontaneously.
+The addition of soft $A_4$ symmetry breaking terms in the potential can allow us to have scalar and DM masses larger that this limit~\cite{Pramanick:2017wry}.} \cite{Boucenna:2011tj}.
+This implies that the DM mass in our model has an upper bound $\lesssim 600$ GeV \footnote{Even if DM is fermionic, this upper limit on its mass still applies as the DM has to the lightest particle in the dark sector.
 Since all \Z2 odd scalars have their masses $\lesssim 600$ GeV, the fermionic DM should also be $\lesssim 600$ GeV.}.
 This distinctive feature of our model is a direct consequence of the \A4 flavor symmetric approach, which distinguishes it from other scotogenic as well as (inert) Two-Higgs-Doublet models.